dariusur/BlueTachometer/README.md

   <i>Fig. 1.
 DataVisualizer Python script showing RPM measurement of a fidget spinner.</i>
 </div>

+## Installation
+1. Assemble the circuit
+2. Download repo
+3. Program the microcontroller using microchip studio
+4. Setup Hc-05 Bluetooth module
+5. Create a virtual environment that satisfies the requirements found in ///'requirements.txt'.
+6. Launch the script
+7. Power up the tachometer
+8. attach a magnet to a rotating object
+9. Measure RPM!

 ## Hardware
 1. ATtiny13 microcontroller
 2. HC-05 Bluetooth module (https://components101.com/wireless/hc-05-bluetooth-module)